kviljoen/uct-srst2/README.md

 # UCT-srst2: MLST (and antimicrobial resistance/ virulence factor/ plasmid) analysis using srst2, implemented in Nextflow

-This pipeline accepts raw (or trimmed) reads in .fastq format and performs MLST (and optional AMR) analyses using srst2 (https://github.com/andrewjpage/docker_mlst/tree/master/srst2).
+This pipeline accepts raw (or trimmed) reads in .fastq format and performs MLST (and optional AMR or virulence factor) analyses using srst2 (https://github.com/andrewjpage/docker_mlst/tree/master/srst2).
 Implemented for the Ilifu (slurm) cluster, which can be modified by adding a custom config file.
 The srst2 singularity image used was obtained here https://quay.io/repository/biocontainers/srst2?tab=tags

 ## Basic usage: